sergiogonzalezyes/CIS4375-Test/README.md

 ## Backend

-The backend is developed using [Python](https://www.python.org/) and utilizes the [Flask](https://flask.palletsprojects.com/en/2.3.x/) Framework.
+The backend is developed using [Python](https://www.python.org/) and utilizes the [Flask](https://flask.palletsprojects.com/en/2.3.x/) Framework by pip install.

 ### Frontend Server (Vuejs)